HelalAbood/Design-4---Dashbord/README.md

 - Creating my own framework (using classes)
 - Doing an sidebar (on the fly) / an stack side on responsive-mobile
-- Added an animation on logo
+- Added an animation on logo via psudo elements
--
+- Main h1 for each page
--
+- Scrollbar width, tracka and thumb
--
+- Fixed ul on sidebar
 -
-//Next updates:
+// Next updates:
 - Reatouch with JS
 -
 -